angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 The API itself mirrors the functionality of
 * [`afterRender`](https://next.angular.dev/api/core/afterRender) *(registers a callback to be invoked each time the application finishes rendering)* and
-* [`afterNextRender`](https://next.angular.dev/api/core/afterNextRender) *(Registers a callbacks to be invoked the next time the application finishes rendering, during the specified phases.)*
+* [`afterNextRender`](https://next.angular.dev/api/core/afterNextRender) *(registers a callbacks to be invoked the next time the application finishes rendering, during the specified phases.)*

 which are both in **Developer Preview**!